ejwessel/GanacheTimeTraveler/README.md

 # ganache-time-traveler
-A testing toolset that allows developers to write unit tests
+A testing toolset that allows developers to write unit tests for the ethereum blockchain.

-without time dependencies inherit to the blockchain.
+NOTE:
+- this only works with ganache-cli
+- this only works locally

 ## Dependencies
 - [ganache-cli](https://github.com/trufflesuite/ganache-cli)